What We Do

-The Corporation oversees over 150,000SF of space on the Cal Poly campus and employs on average 1,500 employees.
+The Corporation oversees more than 150,000SF of space on the Cal Poly campus and employs on average 1,500 employees.
 The Corporation is solely responsible for all of its operations including the maintenance, upgrades and renovations, which are funded from Corporation reserves.

 - The corporation provides commercial services: